March 25, 2021

-Focal therapy involves the use of a laser or a freezing therapy (cryotherapy) to irradicate the tumor.
-Sometimes a tumor is small enough to treat with focal therapies alone, but it is common as a second-line treatment after chemotherapy.
+This procedure involves the use of a laser or a freezing therapy (cryotherapy) to eradicate the tumor.
+Sometimes a tumor is small enough to be treated with focal therapies alone, but it is common as a second-line treatment after chemotherapy.

 If the cancer is not responsive to focal treatments and chemotherapy, the next course of action is usually radiation therapy.

 Two forms of radiation treatment are employed to fight retinoblastoma: internal and external radiation.
 During internal radiation treatment, a small radioactive plaque may be stitched into place near the tumor and left to emit radiation for a few days before being removed.
 Healthy tissues are less likely to be affected by radiation during internal radiation treatments.

 During external radiation treatment, radiation is delivered from multiple angles by a large machine.
 The healthy tissues of the eye and brain.
 External radiation treatment is associated with an increased risk of side-effects and is usually reserved for advanced or unresponsive cases.

 Removing cancer through surgery is often a last-line treatment measure.
 When the cancer grows too large, it metastasizes, or the eye loses vision due to damage, enucleation (removal of the eye and optic nerve) may be required.
 An orbital implant is typically put in place and attached to the muscles that move the eye.
 Later, the patient can be fitted with an artificial eye that will not provide sight but will appear almost identical to their natural eye.